Visual Studio Live Share is like Google Docs for Programming. You can use it in Visual Studio and VS Code.

 Once you have everything installed and set up it's really easy to do a Live Share.
 I can't wait to do some pair programming and help out some colleagues or codeshare.co.uk readers with any issues.

-This post shows you how to solve this 405 error and get it working properly.Read Post
+This post shows you how to solve the error 'Multiple types were found that match the controller name…Read Post